teambit/docs/docs/documentation/01-automted-docs.md

 A few things to note here:

 * JSDocs comments written directly above the prop type definitions, will show up as prop description in the properties table.
 * Conflicts between the different parts of the code that is parsed to the properties table, will be resolved one way or the other.
 So, make sure to keep all parts in coherence.
-[See the example above](TODO)

 ### Writing component compositions